UEABIO/physalia-R-course/docs/08-reproducible-reports.md

 ````

-In R Markdown, the situation is reversed.
+In Quarto, the situation is reversed.
 Everything after the YAML is treated as text unless we specify otherwise by creating what are known as code chunks.
 Each chunk is opened with a line that starts with three back-ticks, and curly brackets that contain parameters for the chunk \{ \}.
 The chunk ends with three more back-ticks.

 ````md